galtza/global-typelist/README.md

 ...
 ```

-To **read** the latest value of the meta-class we can use the following macro:
+In order to **read** the latest value of the meta-variable we use the following macro:

 ```c++
 #define READ_TL(_name) typename _name##_history<__COUNTER__ - 1>::type
 ```

-Notice that we need to subtract 1 to `__COUNTER__`  because it is a post-incremented macro so that after it has been used it changes the value: before invocation `i` and after invocation `i + 1`.
+Notice that we need to subtract 1 to `__COUNTER__`  because it is incremented after expansion, so we need to point back in one position to point to the actual last history slot.

-Finally, one possible macro to **modify** the meta-variable by adding a new type to the *type list* could be written like this:
+Finally, a possible macro to **modify** the meta-variable is the addition of a new type to the *type list*:

 ```c++
 #define _ADD_TL(_name, _class, _idx)\